 - Unsafe roads.
 When a road is designed poorly or repaired badly, leaving uneven metal plates or pools of water, motorcyclists are at increased risk of accidents.

 If you suffered injuries in an Atlanta motorcycle crash due to unsafe roads, you need to speak with an experienced accident attorney in Georgia to find out your rights.
-Call the Law Offices of Shane Smith at 770-HURT-999 for a complimentary case consultation today.
+Call Shane Smith Law at 770-HURT-999 for a complimentary case consultation today.